Mississippi News

 A: As far as cities’ drinking water, I’m not positive about all of them, but I do know Greenville is having some issues.

 From what I can tell, the more widespread issue is with rural water services.
-Experts will tell you that Mississippi, for its population size, has way, way too many local water governing bodies, many of which are too small to fund repairs, and don't have the required expertise.
-The state has 1,200 public water , 70% of which serve a population of 1,000 or less.
+Experts will tell you that Mississippi, for its population size, has way, way too many local water governing bodies, many of which are too small to fund repairs, and don’t have the required expertise.
+The state has 1,200 public water systems, 70% of which serve a population of 1,000 or less.

 Add on the fact that a relatively large portion of MS is still on private wells.

 The solution, those experts would say, is to consolidate.
-That can be tricky when you're to get one water authority that's doing well to join with another that's in some debt.
+That can be tricky when you’re trying to get one water authority that’s doing well to join with another that’s in some debt.
 But I believe there is federal money available to help push those mergers through.

-READ MORE: Federal funds both ‘huge' and ‘not near enough' for Mississippi's rural water problems
+READ MORE: Federal funds both โhuge’ and โnot near enough’ for Mississippi’s rural water problems

-As far as cities go, I'm more aware of their wastewater issues, which are very widespread (I wrote about that recently here, although that story doesn't include the Coast, which is definitely no exception).
+As far as cities go, I’m more aware of their wastewater issues, which are very widespread (I wrote about that recentlyย here, although that story doesn’t include the Coast, which is definitely no exception).

 Q: Mayor Lumumba sued Siemens for $225 million back in 2019.
 The city settled for only $90 million.
 Only $14 million of the settlement went into the water/sewer system and $30 million went to attorneys.
 1).
 Can you list out where all the settlement money went?
 2).
 Can you list who the attorneys were and their area of expertise?